 Seventh, give your chair a couple of weeks before you decide its not for you.

-One common thing that I have noticed, even with higher end chair reviews—not just high-end gaming chairs, but high-end office chairs as well—is that reviewers often note how uncomfortable the chair was to sit in at first.
+One common thing that I have noticed, even with higher end chair reviews—and not just with high-end gaming chairs, but high-end office chairs as well—is that reviewers often note how uncomfortable the chair was to sit in at first.

-Seriously, go read some Herman Miller Embody, or Aeron, or Steelcase chair reviews.
+Seriously, go read some Herman Miller Embody, or Aeron, or Steelcase Leap and Gesture chair reviews.
 A lot of reviewers talk about how the chair made them sore for the first couple of weeks (if not more) they sat in it.

 What happens is that if you have poor sitting posture (due to sitting in a low-quality chair) and you upgrade to a higher-end chair, that higher-end chair is going to force your body into a position it’s not used to.

 And, even if it is a BETTER sitting posture, the fact that your body is going to have to adjust to the new position could result in you feeling sore while you adjust to the new position.

 So, don’t sit in a new chair for a day or two and then get rid of it because you feel sore afterward.
 It could just be that your body isn’t used to sitting with good posture.

 Need A Gaming Chair?
 Check Out Our Buyer’s Guide